 Penny Black Die Proof – 1840

 Finally, we get to the world’s original adhesive stamp, the Penny Black.
 Printing ran for less than a year, but over 68 million stamps were created.
 These stamps were hand-cut (instead of using perforations) and were of very good quality.
-Which is great for collectors as it means there are still plenty of examples around today.
+This is great for collectors as there are still plenty of examples around today.

-The stamp’s historical importance and its lack of scarcity play against each other, so most Penny Blacks will cost around £40.
-But, you can find some real gems.
+The stamp’s historical importance and lack of scarcity play against each other so that most Penny Blacks will cost around £40.
+But you can find some real gems.
 Some of the rarest Penny Blacks have a striking over-inked appearance, which adds to their value.
 Only three have been seen and one was sold for £166,000.
 The most expensive Penny Black was sold by Stanley Gibbons and features rare ‘T L’ lettering and a fragment of the sheet inscription